 The job prospects for virtual assistants are growing rapidly as the result of a number of trends.
 With technology advancements, businesses are more comfortable than ever working with virtual assistants.

-One of the best parts about making money as a VA is that you can set your own hours and work from anywhere that has an internet connection.
+One of the best parts about making money as a VA is that you can set your own hours and work from home or anywhere that has an internet connection.
 All you need is your computer or laptop to get started.